drakkan/sftpgo/docs/custom-actions.md

 - `file_size`, included for `pre-upload`, `upload`, `download`, `delete` actions if the file size is greater than `0`
 - `fs_provider`, `0` for local filesystem, `1` for S3 backend, `2` for Google Cloud Storage (GCS) backend, `3` for Azure Blob Storage backend, `4` for local encrypted backend, `5` for SFTP backend
 - `bucket`, inlcuded for S3, GCS and Azure backends
 - `endpoint`, included for S3, SFTP and Azure backend if configured.
-For Azure this is the SAS URL, if configured, otherwise the endpoint
+For Azure this is the endpoint, if configured
 - `status`, integer.
 Status for `upload`, `download` and `ssh_cmd` actions.
 0 means a generic error occurred.
 1 means no error, 2 means quota exceeded error
 - `protocol`, string.
 Possible values are `SSH`, `SFTP`, `SCP`, `FTP`, `DAV`, `HTTP`
 - `open_flags`, integer.
 File open flags, can be non-zero for `pre-upload` action.
 If `file_size` is greater than zero and `file_size&512 == 0` the target file will not be truncated